August 1, 2024

 • If you think your partner is really struggling - deep depression, long-term change in diet or sleep, extreme anxiety, etc. - you can and should ask for help from family and/or community resources.

 There are many people in our lives who we can lean on for support.
-I spent many hours with my friends where (purposefully or not), our partners weren’t there and we sat together ‘just the girls’.
-Some of us sought comfort from parents, siblings, and other friends.
+I spent many hours with my friends without our partners, some of us sought comfort from parents, siblings, and other friends.
 If we’re lucky enough, we have a lot of people in our lives who can offer genuine love and support, especially during times of need.

 We hope these days of mourning are few and far between, but they are inevitable.
 As we enter Tisha B’Av, consider all the love and support in your life from your partner or others.